trampgeek/moodle-qtype_coderunner/changehistory.md

    to run code on the Moodle server itself.
  * Add graderstate functionality for use by combinator template graders, allowing them to customise grade and feedback according to prior submissions.
- * Add field coderunnerversion added to stepinfo.
+ * Add field coderunnerversion to stepinfo.
  * In TableUI make num_rows = 2 an explicit default.
  * Bug fix: an erroneous assert statement was causing PHP warnings to be logged. regarding prototype already loaded if assert checking was turned on.